John Mickel (racing driver): Racing career

 For 2008 and 2009, Mickel raced in selected rounds of the U.K. Pickup Truck Racing Series.
 He ran the multi-race winning truck of Paul Poulter but with a different engine.

 On 31 January 2010, Mickel won the inaugural ASA Transcontinental Series Free State 500 at Phakisa Freeway near Welkom, South Africa in a Chevrolet Monte Carlo, having qualified fourth for the 207-lap 500-km race.
 He took the lead on the last lap after a close and clean race.

-In March 2010, Mickel (as Mickel Motorsport) started the 2010 UK CPC Legends Cars season in car No. 4, also running car No. 14 (the CPC sponsored car, driven by Paul Musselle) and car #39 (driven by Jess Gwynne).
+In March 2010, Mickel (as Mickel Motorsport) started the 2010 UK CPC Legends Cars season in car No. 4, also running car No. 14 (the CPC sponsored car, driven by Paul Musselle) and car No. 39 (driven by Jess Gwynne).

 On 28 March 2010, it was announced that Mickel would make his NASCAR comeback, returning to the Truck Series again with the TorqueSpeed team, but running by themselves instead of partnering with SS-Green Light or another existing team.
 No other details were announced besides the fact that the team would run a part-time schedule of around ten races that year with a full season run planned in 2011.
 This also never ended up happening, and Mickel would not make another start in NASCAR.